niamhmc99/DemonstratingSoftwareQualityCA/README.md

 If a bug is encountered anywhere in piece of live production code a Hotfix branch can be created.
 The naming of this branch includes the version of where the bug occurs in the corresponding tag from the master branch.
 Overall, this allows other team members to continue developing off the develop branch while someone fixes the current bug.

 ## Code-Review Checklist

+Code review is an essential activity part of the Software Quality Assurance.
+This is where the source code is broken into small pieces an inspected by one or more team member(s).
+Code review is done in order to detect mistakes, catch early bugs and ensure that the code follows the standard practices.
+Implementing code reviews is one of the relatively cheapest ways to detect and reduce bugs at an early stage.

+As this is an individual assignment I will review and accept my own Pull Requests.
+However, before merging each (feature) branch I will inspect my own work and ensure I have ticked of each item in my Code Review Checklist.

+Before carrying out a Code Review identify wheter this is:

+1. Minor change - grammer, syntax, refactoring code which doesn't require new tests.
+2. Code change is covered by existing test - therefore no new test is needed to be written.
+3. Code change is new - and needs new test case to be written.

+- [ ] Adequate white space and indentation?
+- [ ] Correct use of syntax?
+- [ ] Access modifiers used correctly?
+- [ ] Does the naming convention make sense and do they have meaning?
+- [ ] Does the code make sense?
+Is it readable?
+If some code is unclear, is there a code comment to signify the function of the code?
+- [ ] Is there associated unit tests?
+If not, why not?
+- [ ] Are unit tests passing?
+If not, why not?
+- [ ] Is there adequate description in the pull request title?
+- [ ] Does one method have one specific action?
+Do I need to split the method into two methods?
+- [ ] Is there any repeated code/ duplication of code?

 [Create Survey - Pull Request Example](https://github.com/niamhmc99/DemonstratingSoftwareQualityCA/pull/7)